Snake Bite On Dogs – How To Keep Your Dog Alive

 They both have procoagulants, which cause the blood to start clotting microscopically throughout the body, using up all of the clotting factors, which then causes haemorrhage anywhere at all in the body (Brown snakes are worse for this).

 Tigers also have myolysins that act on muscle cells, to cause leakage of muscle proteins (myoglobin) into the blood and then urine via the kidneys.
+These can cause severe kidney damage resulting in kidney failure.

 Tiger snake bites can cause a direct loss of smooth muscle function in a way that Brown snakes don’t seem to.